birkenfunk/VV-PSTA/README.md

 A measurement has to contain:

-- A Value whitch is a int
+- A Value witch is a int

 - A [type](#type)